 He was a fellow in higher education at Harvard University’s Graduate School of Education and is a graduate of Harvard’s New President Institute.
 He previously served on the music faculty at Cornell and at Valparaiso University, and was an ongoing guest lecturer in the School of Music at Yale University.

-Woodward serves on the board of directors for United Way of Kenosha County and was Kenosha’s 2012 honorary United Way campaign chair.
+Woodward serves on the board of directors for United Way of Kenosha County and has been awarded the organization’s 2017 Legacy of Leadership Award for exemplary leadership on the Board of Directors and tremendous support for two vital United Way programs - Readers Are Leaders and VITA.
+He also was Kenosha’s 2012 honorary United Way campaign chair.
 He is a member of the Kenosha Unified School District Community Partners’ Alliance and the Kenosha County Strategic Visioning Process task force.
 Additionally, he serves on the boards at the Kenosha Area Business Alliance, the Three Harbors Council of the Boy Scouts of America, the Boys & Girls Club of Kenosha, and The Prairie School in Wind Point, Wisconsin.
 This past year, he served as chair of the Council of Independent College’s Partnership in Education with The New York Times.

 President-Designate Woodward played Division I soccer as a college student and spent many years coaching the sport throughout upstate New York.
 He is married to Penelope, a decorated public school music teacher, and they have three adult children.